BAJAJ FINSERV DIRECT LIMITED

 GST on Gold Ornaments

 Selling gold jewellery or ornaments can be considered as a composite supply of goods and services- the gold used in making is the goods, while the value addition towards manufacturing the ornament is the service.
-Since the principal supply is the sale of gold, the GST rate of 3% is levied on gold jewellery and ornaments.
+Since the primary supply in jewellery sales is the gold itself, a GST rate of 3% applies to gold ornaments and jewellery.
+However, when a goldsmith performs job work, such as converting a gold biscuit into an ornament, the service attracts 5% GST.
+Repairing gold jewellery is also taxed at 5%.

 GST on Gold Coins & Gold Biscuits